-Sautéed onions, bell peppers, and roasted Anaheim chilies combined with leftover turkey is rich and wholesome and perfect served over rice or as a filling for tacos, burritos or filling for enchiladas.
+Green Chili Turkey is sautéed onions, bell peppers, and roasted Anaheim chilies combined with leftover turkey.
+It’s rich and wholesome and perfect served over rice or as a filling for tacos, burritos or filling for enchiladas.
 It’s been a family tradition for generations.

 So what is Green Chili Turkey?